jluby127/AstroQ/docs/getting_started.rst

 - ``request_selected.csv``: contains a copy of the request.csv file but only for the targets that were selected to be observed.:

 - ``semester_planner.h5``: is a serialized and compressed version of the splan object used for scheduling.
-This will be used later in the webapp/plotting routines.
+This will be used later in the webapp/plotting routines and serves as a record of the schedule inputs/outputs.

 Now that we have the stars to be observed each night of the semester, let's determine the optimal ordering of the stars selected for tonight, mimizing slew times, to generate a night plan: